enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/CONTENT MARKETING.md

 Achieving status helps generate social currency and social sharing.
 After all, what good is accomplishing something if you can’t tell people about it?
 Word of mouth also can come from the voting process itself.
 Deciding the winner by popular vote encourages contestants to drum up support.
 But in telling people to vote for them, contestants also spread awareness about the product sponsoring the contest.
 Instead of marketing yourself directly, you use the contest to get people who want to win to do the marketing themselves.

 Another common tool for creating personal achievement through content is quizzes, which explains why they appear on so many sites that depend on advertising for their revenues.
 In 2014, eight of the 10 most- shared articles on the entire Internet were quizzes.
-Sharing positive or funny quiz results fuels our identity and ego**.
+Sharing positive or funny quiz results fuels our identity and ego.
 Others learn more about who we are, what we value, and our tastes.
 MIT cultural analyst Sherry Turkle says that people turn to quizzes to fulfill an irresistible need to quantify  the human condition.
 “Basically, we’re trying to get a number,” she said.
 “And people will use a quiz to get  that number.
 It gives people something to look at, an object to think with.”
 She adds that people have always loved quizzes, but in the pre-social media days, we primarily took them for ourselves.
 “Now they’re specifically for performance,” she said.
 “Part of the point is to share it ...
 It’s the conflation of who you are and  who thinks you’re okay.”
 So when you’re making quizzes for your audience, you’re giving them an opportunity to learn something interesting about themselves and a chance to start a conversation with their friends.
 It’s hard to say that  about a lot of other forms of content.
 => Utilise des quizz pourque les gens puissent partager quelque chose d'intéressant les concernant (qu'ils sont de bons consommateurs de MIC, ou de fruits, ou qu'ils connaissent bien la culture CMR)